amirho3einsedaghati/Flight-Management-Dashboard/README.md

 The datasets used in this project are:
 <ul>
-<li><code>NYC_Flight_Delay</code>:  Undoubtedly, it is one of the most challenging datasets that I've ever worked with.
+<li><a href='https://www.kaggle.com/datasets/lampubhutia/nyc-flight-delay'><code>NYC_Flight_Delay</code></a>:  Undoubtedly, it is one of the most challenging datasets that I've ever worked with.
 This dataset contains all flights that operated in JFK, LGA, and EWR airports in 2013.
 You can access this dataset on Kaggle using this <a href='https://www.kaggle.com/datasets/lampubhutia/nyc-flight-delay'>link</a>.</li><br />
-<li><code>JFK, NYC, and LGA Weather</code>: I collected this dataset from <a href='https://mesonet.agron.iastate.edu/request/download.phtml?network=NY_ASOS'>The Iowa Environmental Mesonet (IEM)</a> to create the next dataset by combining it with the previous dataset.
+<li><a href='https://www.kaggle.com/datasets/amirhoseinsedaghati/jfk-nyc-and-lga-weather'><code>JFK, NYC, and LGA Weather</code></a>: I collected this dataset from <a href='https://mesonet.agron.iastate.edu/request/download.phtml?network=NY_ASOS'>The Iowa Environmental Mesonet (IEM)</a> to create the next dataset by combining it with the previous dataset.
 This dataset contains the weather data for JFK, NYC, and LGA.
 Since there is no data available specifically for the IATA code EWR and considering that Newark Liberty International Airport (EWR) is located in the west-southwest of Manhattan in New York City, we used the weather records of NYC in 2013 for EWR.</li><br />
-<li><code>JFK, EWR, and LGA Flights</code>: After 10 hours of combination, this dataset was ready to use for the final preprocessing.</li>
+<li><a href='https://www.kaggle.com/datasets/amirhoseinsedaghati/jfk-ewr-and-lga-flights'><code>JFK, EWR, and LGA Flights</code></a>: After 10 hours of combination, this dataset was ready to use for the final preprocessing.</li>
 </ul>

 # About Technologies